 6. Having afternoon tea or a holiday lunch in the city

-There are many hotels offering holiday tea, and what a better way to celebrate with friends and loved ones than spending a special afternoon together?
+There are places to enjoy holiday tea in Chicago, and what a better way to celebrate with friends and loved ones than spending a special afternoon together?
 Some of our favorite places for holiday tea include the Drake Hotel, The Peninsula, The Langham, and Russian Tea Time.
 All of them have something that makes them unique in our book.
 Many families enjoy a holiday meal at the famous Walnut Room (a Chicago staple since 1907) inside Macy’s department store, enjoying the beautiful Christmas tree and holiday windows to celebrate a day on the town.

 Illumination is a magical spectacle at The Morton Arboretum in Lisle, about 35 minutes southwest of the city.
 The trees and plants of the Arboretum come alive at night, decorated with thousands of interactive dazzling LED lights.
 Visitors wander along a mile long trail, while music from the Chicago Symphony provides the accompaniment.
 Some nights feature live musical performances.
 Fire pits and warming tents along the way help keep visitors toasty on cold December evenings.
 Purchase tickets online before heading out.